MarvNC/JP-Resources/readme.md

 Much thanks to:

-- Renji-xD for rewriting the handlebar to find a minimum value.
+- Renji-xD for originally rewriting the handlebar to find a minimum value.
-- KamWithK for developing cool Anki addons to use with this guide.
+- [KamWithK](https://github.com/KamWithK/) for developing cool Anki addons to use with this guide.
-- Aquafina-water-bottle for developing a python script that greatly improved the backfilling process and much handlebar wizardry to revamp the frequency handlebar.
+- [Aquafina-water-bottle](https://github.com/Aquafina-water-bottle/) for much handlebar wizardry in rewriting the frequency handlebar to be radically better and developing a python script that greatly improves the backfilling process.
 - GrumpyThomas, pj, and aka_baka for some suggestions.
+- [Michel](https://github.com/Michel-Henry-ZH/) for converting the Chinese txt frequency files

 ## Frequency Dictionaries